 The good news is that few diseases are as preventable, or at least as modifiable by lifestyle choices, as heart disease.
-Though there are certainly factors that you can’t control, such as genes, they pale in comparison to the ones that you can.
+Though there are certain factors that you can't control, such as genes, they pale in comparison to the ones that you can.

 Five simple behaviors can reduce the risk for heart disease by a number greater than the effect of any drug available:

 - Doing moderate physical exercise.

 In the famous Nurses' Health Study, these five behaviors lowered the risk of heart disease by a staggering 83 percent.
 Look at what happened in the Lyon Diet Heart Study: Researchers divided approximately 600 participants at high risk for a heart attack into two groups.
 The first group didn't receive any specific dietary advice, but were merely told to "eat a prudent diet," which is code for the same old tired advice the American Dietetic Association has dished out for years: low fat, low cholesterol-the usual things.